thegetty/quire/starters/README.md

 ## Quire Starter Project Templates

 Quire project starter templates are managed as `subtree` dependencies of the `@thegetty/quire` monorepo.
+The `subtree` is a reference to another repository (URL and branch/tag).

 ### Adding a starter project dependency

-First, the starter project repository is added as a Git `remote`:
+First, the starter project repository is added as a Git `remote` using `git remote add --fetch <name> <remote-repository-url>`.
+For example:

 ```sh
 git remote add --fetch quire-starter-default https://github.com/thegetty/quire-starter-default.git
 ```

-Next, the Git `subtree` command is used to add the Quire starter project repository as a dependency; the `@thegetty/quire-starter-default` repository is duplicated into the `@thegetty/quire/starters/default` directory:
+Next, the Quire starter project repository is added to the `@thegetty/quire` monorepo as a dependency.
+The `git subtree` command is run from the top level of the working tree to clone the remote repository into local repository directory: `git subtree add --prefix=<local-path-prefix> <remote-repository-url> <remote-repository-branch>`.

+Continuing the example above, the `@thegetty/quire-starter-default` repository is cloned into `@thegetty/quire/starters/default` by running the command:

 ```sh
 git subtree add --prefix=starters/default quire-starter-default main --squash